 Over the years, landscaping and tree work became part of William’s business and in 1960 his son Cornelius, joined the long line of nurserymen to work with plants.

 In 1976, grandson William Van Wilgen took over the business responsibilities.
 His primary focus was to enhance the landscaping services of the business and in 1977 he opened Van Wilgen’s Garden Center.
 The garden center was a small retail location, and mostly a tool to support his landscaping service.
-When Bill took over there was acres of over grown material that needed to be pulled out.
-Bill remembers tending to and digging nursery plants early in the morning, installing those plants during the day and working late on the farm at night to keep cleaning up.
+When Bill took over there were acres of overgrown material that needed to be pulled out.
+Bill remembers tending to and digging nursery plants early in the morning, installing those plants during the day, and working late on the farm at night to keep cleaning up.
 In 1988, Bill decided to transition his landscaping business to a larger retail establishment and began focusing on the garden center.

 Over the years it has been our goal to constantly improve our facility to improve the shopping experience.
 Bill has worked very hard to turn Van Wilgen’s into what he pictured in his dreams.
-There has been many rounds of improvements to the facility throughout the years including moving our growing area to across the river, a complete tear down and rebuild of the retail store, removing the large garage in the middle of the parking lot, building a warehouse, an addition onto the store, adding more growing space, restoring the historical barn in the parking lot.
+There have been many rounds of improvements to the facility throughout the years including moving our growing area across the river, a complete teardown and rebuild of the retail store, removing the large garage in the middle of the parking lot, building a warehouse, an addition onto the store, adding more growing space, restoring the historical barn in the parking lot.